katherineluhsu/textbook/docs/presentation/01-nouns-adjs-pron/nouns.md

   - nox, no**ct**is, f. - night (gen. pl. = noct**ium**)
   - urbs, u**rb**is, f. - city (gen. pl. = urb**ium**)

 Note that the only difference in declension between these masculine and feminine i-stems versus regular masculine and feminine third declension nouns is the extra -i- in the genitive plural ending.
 Otherwise, declension is completely regular.
+Here are the paradigm charts for [masculine and feminine i-stems](../../reference/nouns-paradigms.html#third-declension-masculinefeminine-i-stem)

 ### Neuter i-stems